theResearchMethodBook/book/_docs/Author_Guide.md

 # Author Information

-> This guide assumes that you already have an GitHub account and that you have identified the subject of your chapter.
+> This guide assumes that you already have an GitHub account, that you are faminiliar with working with git, and that you have identified the subject of your chapter.

 ## The process of a chapter